kobaeugenea/SmartClock/README.md

 * 2 Max7219 matrix
 * Esp32
 ## Contribution
 Project is open for contribution.
-Please try to follow code style of namespacing and use pure as much as possible.
+Please try to follow code style of namespacing and use pure C as much as possible.